sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 ## Simple guide

-[1^]

 >The following are all unconfirmed.
-If you have a different opinion, please feel free to ask.
+If you have a different opinion, please feel free to ask.following content is partly from[1^]

 - Preparing the training image